DDDyylan/ECE685_final/README.md

 ### Implementation of MAML:
 The implementation of MAML is based on the source code provided by ultralytics.
 The trainer.py file in /ultralytics/engine is modified to satisfy MAML training process.
 Optimizer, dataloader, schedular, and training on query set are added in _do_train function.
 To re-use the code, replace the original source code with the trainer.py file in this repo.
 In the file, search keyword "project" can locate modifications.

+### File paths
+The path requires update for future usage.
+Training yaml files and notebooks are stored in corresponding folders.